JAVA: A VENUE BOOKING PLATFORM

 COMPETITIVE ANALYSIS

-Competitive Analysis allowed the me to compare and contrast basic features, pros and cons, target audience, and various similarities and differences between platforms.
+I conducted a competitive analysis to compare and contrast basic features, pros and cons, target audience, and various similarities and differences between platforms.

 USER INTERVIEWS